“God did this and He saved my life,” 9-year-old becomes first Oklahoma boy to use same breathing device as Christopher Reeve

-BETHANY, Okla. - After a car crash nearly claimed his life, a nine-year-old Oklahoma boy is the first child to receive a breathing device made famous by actor Christopher Reeve.
+BETHANY, Okla. - After a car crash nearly claimed his life, a nine-year-old Altus boy is the first child to receive a breathing device made famous by actor Christopher Reeve.

 "Within that 10 minutes, my whole life changed," said Amber Murphy.
 "I felt like he was dead."